remacs/remacs/README.md

 #### Dockerized development environment

-If you don't want to bother with the above setup you can use the provided docker environment.
+If you don't want to bother with the above setup you can use the provided Docker environment.
 Make sure you have [docker](https://www.docker.com/) 1.12+ and [docker-compose](https://github.com/docker/compose) 1.8+ available.